 Founded in 1882, the University of Findlay is a private school in northwest Ohio.
 UF educates a student population of approximately 3,800 individuals, many of whom pursue online degrees at the graduate and undergraduate levels.
 Master’s degrees in business administration, professional communication, education, environmental safety and health management, and health informatics can be completed entirely online with no on–campus commitments.

-UF is regionally accredited by the Higher Learning Commission.
+University of Findlay is regionally accredited by the Higher Learning Commission (HLC).